Here's a look at what came out of Blinken's 11th trip to the Middle East

 Frustration from Arab partners

 Many Arab leaders this week publicly expressed their exasperation at the status of the cease-fire negotiations more than a year into the conflict.
-Qatar's prime minister, Sheikh Tamim bin Hamad Al Thani, said he was sad that mediators got so close to a deal several times in recent months only to be derailed.
+Qatar's prime minister, Sheikh Mohammed bin Abdulrahman Al Thani, said he was sad that mediators got so close to a deal several times in recent months only to be derailed.

 “Every time we got closer to a solution, unfortunately, there were many steps back,” he told reporters Thursday in Doha.

-Note: This story has been corrected to reflect in the section, ‘Frustration from Arab partners,’ that quotes erroneously attributed to Sheikh Tamim bin Hamad Al Thani, who was misidentified as Qatar’s prime minister, were from Sheikh Mohammed bin Abdulrahman Al Thani, the prime minister.
-Sheikh Tamim bin Hamad Al Thani is Qatar’s ruling emir.